Haghighatbin/Srltool/README.md

 > - tree                Lists the content of the specified directory in Tree format.

 ## Installation
-- clone the repository
+- clone the repository<br />
-[sudo pip install -r requirements.txt] -> not neccessary if installed with the next line<br />
+- [sudo pip install -r requirements.txt] -> not neccessary if installed with the next line<br />
-- sudo python setup.py develop
+- sudo python setup.py develop<br />

 ## Usage